 At first glance we may assume these slim people are healthy, but it’s not always the case.
-So if you don’t have weight to worry about, what’s the impetus for avoiding sweet or salty temptations and eating good, nutritious foods instead?
+But if you don’t have weight to worry about, why avoid sweet or salty temptations and eat the good stuff instead?

 Body mass index or BMI, the tool most often used to determine “healthy weight ranges”, was designed primarily to track the weight of populations.